 The building, which is in need of significant upgrades, has been leased by the Massachusetts Court System on a year-to-year basis since plans to relocate to a new facility in Lee were canceled in 2009.
 Since that time, both the town and the state have sought a long-term lease for the space, but have been caught in a "Catch-22," according to Town Manager Kevin O’Donnell, because the state won’t sign on to an agreement without assurances of certain repairs and the town won’t agree to make the repairs without a commitment from the state to remain there for the foreseeable future.

 That quandary, along with state funding limitations, have stalled talks of a deal for years.

 This month, the Court System sent O’Donnell a 22-page list of improvements it would like to see done in order to facilitate a long-term lease.
 What ever upgrades are eventually agreed upon will influence the amount the state pays in rent.
-Currently, the state pays roughly $82,000 annually to lease the facility.

 "The town must review the preliminary scope of work and develop a budget, so that negotiation on a longer-term lease can continue," Joan Kenney, a spokesperson for the Supreme Judicial Court, wrote in an email to The Eagle on Thursday.